-LIQUIDATOR'S MOTION FOR APPROVAL OF 2021 COMPENSATION PLANS
+LIQUIDATOR'S MOTION FOR APPROVAL OF 2022 COMPENSATION PLANS

-Christopher R. Nicolopoulos, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving the compensation plans for Home's key employees in 2021 (the "2021 Employee Compensation Plan") and for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (the "2021 Special Deputy Plan") (collectively, the "Plans").
-A summary of the incentive component of the 2021 Employee Compensation Plan is attached as Exhibit A as well as the related Ernst & Young LLP ("E & Y") advisory letter dated October 1, 2020 which is attached as Exhibit B. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit and in the E & Y advisory letter concerning the 2021 Special Deputy Plan dated October 1, 2020, which is attached as Exhibit C. The Plans are based on compensation plans originally proposed and approved in 2004 and, subject to changes over time, proposed and approved in each subsequent year.
+Christopher R. Nicolopoulos, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving the compensation plans for Home's key employees in 2022 (the "2022 Employee Compensation Plan") and for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (the "2022 Special Deputy Plan") (collectively, the "Plans").
+A summary of the incentive component of the 2022 Employee Compensation Plan is attached as Exhibit A as well as the related Ernst & Young LLP ("E&Y") advisory letter dated October 6, 2021 which is attached as Exhibit B. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit.
+The Plans are based on compensation plans originally proposed and approved in 2004 and, subject to changes over time, proposed and approved in each subsequent year.
 The Plans are intended to reward performance and reinforce retention of essential employees and the Special Deputy Liquidator in order to facilitate the successful, efficient and prompt completion of the liquidation process.
 In support hereof, the Liquidator respectfully represents as follows: